OutSystems/docs-product/src/ref/errors-and-warnings/warnings/performance-suggestion-warning.md

 <a id="helpid-30140"></a>

 Message
-:   `'<OnInitialize action | OnReady action>' contains accesses to the local storage or server, which delays the screen's render.
+:   `'<OnInitialize action>' contains accesses to the local storage or server, which delays the screen's render.
 To avoid performance issues, use Aggregates or Data Actions instead.`

 Cause
-:   The rendering of the screen only starts after the OnInitialize and the OnReady actions finish.
-If you access to the local storage or execute requests to the server during this stage, you may delay the rendering of the screen and make the app look unresponsive.
+:   The rendering of the screen only starts after the OnInitialize action finishes.
+If you access the local storage or execute requests to the server during this stage, you may delay the rendering of the screen and make the app look unresponsive.

 Recommendation
-:   Move all the accesses to local storage or server into screen Aggregates or Data Actions.
-This way the render starts sooner and the fetching for data or other server operations will run concurrently while the screen is rendering.
+:   Move all logic that accesses local storage or server into screen Aggregates or Data Actions.
+This way the rendering starts sooner and the fetching of the data or other server operations runs concurrently, while the screen is rendering.
 For more information, see the [Screen and Block Lifecycle Events](<../../../develop/logic/screen-block-lifecycle-events.md>) documentation.

 ---